ajrichards/htsint/docs/index.rst

 .. figure:: example_web.png

-``hts-integrate`` is a Python package used to create gene sets for the study of high-throughput sequencing data.
+HTSInt is a Python package used to create gene sets for the study of high-throughput sequencing data.
+The target audience for HTSInt are developers that piece together high-throughput sequencing (HTS) pipelines.
+The software in its current form is an API library and because HTS pipelines have different goals with many varied tasks required to achieve these goals, a flexible library in a scripting language commonly used in bioinformatics was selected.
+One important aspect of this project is to provide both abstracted functions for non-Python programmers as well as convenient means to enable a higher levels of customization.

 Features
 ------------